-It's that time of year again, time to button up the pool, put it away, close 'er down.
-If you live in the Snowbelt, anything above the blue line - there are certain procedures that must be done to avoid damage to the pump and filter equipment, to protect the pool liner and keep the water fresh and clean.
+With the end of summer drawing nearer, it's almost that time of year again - time to button up the pool and close 'er down!
+If you live in the snowbelt (anything above the blue line on the map below), there are certain procedures that must be done to avoid damage to the pump and filter equipment, protect the pool liner, and keep the water fresh and clean.

-Sure you can call a pool service company to come out and close the pool for you, or you can obtain the winter pool supplies needed to Chemical and Cover it, and do the labor yourself!
-Save time and money this year by following these simple steps on how to close and winterize your own above ground swimming pool.
+Sure, you can call a pool service company to come out and close the pool for you, or you can obtain the winter pool supplies needed and do the labor yourself!
+Save time and money this year by following these simple steps on cleaning and winterizing your own above ground swimming pool.

-1. Balance your Water. pH, Total Alkalinity and Calcium Hardness levels.
-Raise or Lower as needed to the proper levels of pH: 7.2-7.4, TA: 80-120ppm, Ca: 180-220.
-In addition, we want to close the pool with the water as sanitary as possible.
+Properly balanced water has the correct pH, total alkalinity and calcium hardness levels.
+Raise or lower as needed to the proper levels (pH: 7.2-7.4, TA: 80-120ppm, Ca: 180-220).
+In addition, we want to close the pool with the water being as sanitary as possible.
 Remove any algae growth and shock the pool, following instructions to ensure proper dosage.

-2. Clean the pool very well.
-Any organic debris that remains in the pool, whether large leaves or very small algae, will consume the algaecide and other chemicals added to keep your pool water fresh.
-Before covering the pool, do one last skim of the surface.
-Remove any pool cleaner and in the pool ladders or steps.
-If you have large amounts of leaves to clean out of the pool, look at our large selection of leaf rakes.
+Any organic debris that remains in the pool, whether it's large leaves or very small algae, will quickly consume the algaecide and other chemicals added to keep pool water fresh.
+Before covering the pool, do one last skim of the surface to remove as much debris as possible.
+If there are lots of leaves, it will help to use a leaf rake.
+Also remove the pool cleaner and any ladders or steps remaining in the pool.

-3. Lower the water level in the pool.
-Drain the pool to below the skimmer opening.
-The water needs to remain in the pool, to keep the liner flexible and to provide support against the walls.
-Lowering the water more than 12" from the top rail could cause problems.
-If your return fitting is at this level, you can remove the hose from the filter and allow the pool to drain to this level, otherwise, allow the pool to drain to 2-3" below the skimmer face plate and then use a threaded plug, like the SP1022C plug to close off the return on the pool side, or you can use expandable plugs on either side.
+Drain your above ground pool enough to get the water level 2-3" below the skimmer opening.
+However, lowering the water more than 12" from the top rail can cause problems.
+Water in the pool keeps the liner flexible and supports the pool walls.
+If your return fitting is at this level, you can remove the hose from the filter and allow the pool to drain to that level.
+Otherwise, allow the pool to drain to a couple inches below the skimmer faceplate, then use a threaded plug to close off the return on the pool side, or you can use expandable plugs on either side.

-4. Cover the pool tightly.
-Use cover clips or cover seal to keep high winds from getting up under the cover and blowing it off the side (big problem).
-Make sure to patch any holes in the cover, so that rain/snowmelt won't mix with your pool water.
-Using an air pillow under the solid cover will lift up the cover in the middle, to help keep the rain from puddling, and also serves as an ice equalizer, to keep the ice sheet in the pool from freezing too solidly across the pool.
+Use cover clips or cover seal to keep high winds from getting up under the cover and blowing it off the side (BIG problem).
+Make sure to patch any holes in the cover so rain and snowmelt won't mix with your pool water.
+Using an air pillow serves two purposes under the solid cover; it will lift up the cover in the middle and keep excess rain from puddling, and it also serves as an ice equalizer to keep the ice sheet in the pool from freezing too solidly across the pool and damaging the walls.

 Keeping the cover tight and clean during the winter is a regular chore.
-Make sure to check on the cover during the winter.
-Remove debris that may clog your cover pump or puncture the cover.
+Make sure to check on the cover regularly over the winter, and remove debris that may clog your cover pump or puncture the cover.
 In lieu of electric pool cover pumps, you can use gravity or siphon pumps to remove the rain water and snow melt.
-Maintaining the cover as dry as possible is recommended to prevent water contamination.
+Keeping the cover as dry as possible is recommended to prevent water contamination.

 If your aboveground pool has a complete surround deck, you may find it easier to use water bags or aquabloks to secure the cover to the deck, instead of the normal cable/winch arrangement for fitting the above ground pool cover.

-5. Remove the Pump and Filter system and store them indoors if possible.
-Drain pump and filter completely.
-If you have a DE or Cartridge type pool filter, remove the elements and hose very thoroughly, allow to dry before installing back into the filter tank.
-Place in an area where it won't need to be disturbed during the winter, and far away from your garage parking spot!
+Remove and drain the pump and filter completely.
+If you have a DE or cartridge type pool filter, remove the elements and hose thoroughly, allowing them to dry before installing back into the filter tank.
+Place them in an area where they won't be disturbed during the winter, storing them indoors if possible.
 If you have a chlorinator, make sure that all tablets are removed during the winter.
 Pool heaters or other equipment?
-Look for the drain plugs on sides and bottom, make sure all water is drained.
+Remove the drain plugs on the sides or bottom, and make sure all water is drained to prevent freezing damage.